Sudo Log Server Manual

 When not relaying, event log entries may be logged either via

-sudoreplay(8) utility in the same way as logs generated
+replayed via the sudoreplay(8) utility in the same way as logs generated directly by

 The server also supports restarting interrupted log transfers.
 To distinguish completed I/O logs from incomplete ones, the I/O log timing file is set to be read-only when the log is complete.